LinkedInLearning/rust-code-challenges-3000666/README.md

-# Rust Code Challenges: Challenge 7
+# Rust Code Challenges: Challenge 8

-Your challenge is to implement two functions that handle time.
+Your challenge is to implement code to convert between two temperature

-This challenge uses the 3rd party `time` crate, rather than the standard library.
-The 3rd party crate provides some richness that the standard libary's `std::time` module does not.

-- `parse_date()` takes a string as input and returns a `time::Date`
-- `weeks_between() takes two dates as an argument and returns the number of whole weeks
+scales: celsius and fahrenheit.

+To make this more challenging than implementing the mathematical formula, you will need to work with an intermediate type that encodes the temperature.

 ## Testing your solution